Sainte-MarineSainte-Marine

 ©Sainte-Marine|Alexandre Lamoureux

 From the Breton Riviera to the Pointe du Raz, via Quimper, the capital of Cornouaille, every corner of South Finistère promises a unique experience combining heritage, wild landscapes and gourmet delights.
-Let Brittany surprise you, just a stone’s throw from Bénodet!
+Brittany is full of wonderful surprises, just a stone’s throw from Bénodet!

 #1 The Breton Riviera

-The Breton Riviera is an exceptional place to relax and get away from it all.
+The Breton Riviera is a fabulous place to relax and get away from it all.
 You’ll discover charming villages like the seaside resort of Fouesnant-les-Glénan and the picturesque port of La Forêt-Fouesnant.
 The Breton Riviera is a perfect blend of beautiful landscapes, maritime traditions and culinary delights.

 #3 From Concarneau to Pont-Aven

-Between the waves of theocean and the lands of artists, the journey from Concarneau to Pont-Aven opens the doors to an authentic and inspiring Brittany.
-You’ll discover Concarneau, with its famous walled town and bustling port, and then plunge into the artistic world of Pont-Aven, the“city of painters” that inspired Gauguin.
-The coastline between these two towns is a paradise for beach-goers and hikers, while inviting you to sample authentic Breton flavours.
+Between the ocean waves and the landscapes that inspire artists, the journey from Concarneau to Pont-Aven shows you an authentic side of Brittany.
+You’ll discover Concarneau, with its famous walled town and bustling port, and then plunge into Pont-Aven, known as the city of painters and famous for inspiring Gauguin and countless other artists.
+The coastline between these two towns is a paradise for beach fans and hikers, while inviting you to sample authentic Breton flavours.

 #4 Quimper Cornouaille

-Destination Quimper Cornouaille is an area rich in history and culture.
-Its capital, Quimper, boasts half-timbered houses, a majestic cathedral and earthenware.
-Locronan, a small town full of character, is a magnificently preserved granite village.
-Cornouaille is a land of flavours and legends that is sure to charm you.
+The area of Quimper Cornouaille is rich in history and culture.
+Its capital, Quimper, boasts colourful half-timbered houses, a majestic cathedral with two spires and hand-painted earthenware.
+Locronan, a small town bursting with character, is a magnificently preserved granite village.
+Brittany’s Cornwall is a land of flavours and legends that is sure to charm you.

 #5 Cap Sizun

-The Douarnenez region is a destination rich in history and maritime legends.
-Its capital, Douarnenez, is famous for its history of sardine fishing and its four ports, including the Port-musée and the Port du Rosmeur.
-The area also offers unspoilt nature, with hiking trails along the cliffs, beaches such as Sables Blancs, and forests.
-It is also the birthplace of the famous Kouign-Amann, making it an essential stop-off for gourmets.
+Douarnenez Bay and its surrounding landscapes are renowned for maritime legends.
+Its capital, Douarnenez, has a long history of sardine fishing and has four ports, including the Port du Rosmeur and a museum of seafaring, the Port-Musée.
+The area also offers unspoilt nature, with hiking trails along the cliffs, white-sand beaches such as Sables Blancs, and woodlands.
+It is also the where the famous Kouign-Amann butter cake was invented, making it an essential stop-off for gourmets.

 #7 Quimperlé Les Rias

-Destination Quimperlé Les Rias is a land of contrasts.
+Quimperlé Les Rias is a land of contrasts.
 At its heart, Quimperlé is a town of art and history, with its medieval streets and Romanesque abbey.
-The Rias, river valleys flooded by the sea, offer an exceptional natural setting for water sports.
-The region is also renowned for its gastronomy, being the birthplace of the famous Belon oyster.
+The Rias are river valleys flooded by the sea, an exceptional natural setting for water sports.
+The region is also renowned for its gourmet specialities, home of the famous Belon oyster.
 It’s a destination that harmoniously combines heritage, nature and authentic flavours.